 its casual, useful persistence,

 its conspiracy with the underground,

-‘Seed’ is taken from Mysteries of the Home by Paula Meehan, which will be re-issued in February 2013 by Dedalus Press.
+‘Seed’ is taken from Mysteries of the Home by Paula Meehan, which was re-issued in February 2013 by Dedalus Press.
 Dedalus release notes for Mysteries of the Home are added here.
 Mysteries Of The Home was first published in 1996 by Bloodaxe Books.
-It will be re-issued under the Dedalus Press imprint in February 2013.

 Thanks to Paula Meehan for suggesting the poem and to Dedalus editor, Pat Boran, for facilitating my queries regarding having a poem by Paula on Poethead.
 I had wanted one for some time and I am delighted to add Paula Meehan to my Index of Women Poets.